MicrosoftDocs/ai-builder/ai-builder-docs/feedback-loop.md

 ## Overview

 After the model creation, it is likely that you will need to improve your model on a regular basis using Production data.
-The **feeback loop** feature will help you automate this continuous process.
+The **feedback loop** feature will help you automate this continuous process.

 > [!NOTE]
 > For now, only custom **document processing** models are supported by the feedback loop feature.